 Extreme Weather and Wildfire

 The arrows show the predominant low-level wind direction of each extreme weather type.
 The colors of the arrows indicate the dominant atmospheric process associated with the extreme weather type.
 The eight regions were defined based on fuel and fire weather conditions.
 No extreme weather types were derived for the Central Valley and the Desert Southwest because of their small sample size of observed fires.
-The Northern and Sierra region are mainly forested, while the central and southern coastal regions feature chaparral, grass-oak savanna, and urban areas.
+The Northern and Sierra regions are mainly forested.
+The central and southern coastal regions feature chaparral, grass-oak savanna, and urban areas.
 Fire ignition is mostly human-caused in urban regions, caused by dry lightning in the Northern and Modoc regions, and of mixed natural and human cause in the Sierra regions.